Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • muscle weakness, poor exercise tolerance;

-• the appearance of shortness of breath, cardiac arrhythmias;
+• the appearance of shortness of breath, heart rhythm disturbances;

 • dizziness, headaches, heaviness in the head;